jalee4356/Project/Data_Analysis/Numerical_analysis/project1/README.md

    <img src="https://github.com/SeogyeongHwang/Project/blob/4557b12f5db7cfb89c3c948e2ea3d83c9f12c8a9/Data_Analysis/Numerical_analysis/project1/Q1_Results/Plot_taylorSeries_result(N%3D6%2Cdelta%3D0.3).png" width="49%" height="49%">
    </p>

-This is the graph when the ∆ is 0.1, 0.2, and 0.3, respectively, in order.
+This is the graph when the $\delta$ is 0.1, 0.2, and 0.3, respectively, in order.
 The graph shows that the larger the delta, the wider the gap between the graphs.
 P1 is a linear form that can predict the increase and decrease of a function between x ranges given as a first-order approximation.
 P2 and P4 are the addition of derivatives to further reflect the curvature of the function.

 #### 4) Compare and analyze the results.